machship/mpath/README.md

   - Takes one parameter
   - Tests whether the input does not end with the parameter

+- `ParseJSON`
+  - Takes one parameter
+  - Parses a string of JSON data to an addressable map

+- `ParseXML`
+  - Takes one parameter
+  - Parses a string of XML data to an addressable map

+- `ParseYAML`
+  - Takes one parameter
+  - Parses a string of YAML data to an addressable map

+- `ParseTOML`
+  - Takes one parameter
+  - Parses a string of TOML data to an addressable map

 Only for use with arrays:

 - `Count`